antzm/data-science/statistics-intro.md

 If the result is in the range (0.05, 1], then the two population distributions overlap more than 5% and so the two distributions are actually just one, and only by chance they appear as two different distributions.
 In this case, we accept the null hypothesis H0 which states that the two distribution populations are equal (μ0 = μ1).

 On the other hand, if the result is in the range [0.00, 0.05], then the two population distributions overlap less than 5% and so they are actually two different distributions and thus, we accept the alternative hypothesis H1 which states that the two distribution populations are different (μ0 <> μ1).

+Similarly, if we choose the level of significance at 1% (0.01) then we have two options:

+Probability result:
+   * Between 0.01 and 1 (0.01, 1]
+   * Between 0.00 and 0.01 [0.00, 0.05]

+Thus, when the probablity result is 0.01 and greater, then we accept the H0, as we consider that the two distributions are actually the same.

+On the other hand, if the probability result is 0.01 and smaller, then we accept the H1, as we consider that the two distributions are actually two different distributions.